 It’s the story of two men, two men who formed an unlikely alliance to achieve an unlikely goal in the socially turbulent last half of the twentieth century.
-The first man was a northerner living in the South.
-He was a Jew surrounded by Christians.
-He owned a plumbing and heating company, a well machinery company, and a “salvage house” but also published magazines.
-The second man was studious, sensitive but nonetheless put himself in harm’s way to help others.
+The first man was a northerner living in the South, a Jew surrounded by gentiles.
+He owned a plumbing and heating company, a well machinery company, and a salvage house but became, of all things, a magazine publisher.
+The second man was studious, sensitive.
 He trained as a musicologist but worked in the French Resistance during World War II and became a writer.
-Most important, both were white men who teamed up to tell the black man’s story during the era of segregation.

 George Levitan was born in Michigan in 1905.
 In 1910 the Michigan census listed the Levitan family as “Russ-Jewish.”
 By 1930 George was living in Fort Worth, married, and working as a sewing machine salesman.

 But by 1949 Horace Blackwell was dying.
 He feared that upon his death his debt-bedeviled black magazines would be bought by white publishers.
 “There is not a white man in the United States who can publish a Negro magazine,” Blackwell wrote in a farewell editorial.

 Levitan took over the Blackwell publications.
 He changed the title of World’s Messenger to Bronze Thrills but continued the magazine’s earthy editorial content.
 He changed the title of Negro Achievements to Sepia but continued the magazine’s editorial focus: African American culture, religion, civil rights, education, leadership.
 He added Jive and Hep magazines.

 Although Levitan exercised firm control of Sepia, he hired Ben Burns (also white), a former editor at Ebony, the nation’s foremost African=American magazine, founded in 1945.
 Levitan hoped to compete with Ebony, wanted Sepia to be a photojournalistic magazine like Look.
 Levitan’s publishing company was located at 1200 Harding Street east of downtown.